Hi I'm Katy, a product designer based in NYC

 ⚘ ⚘ ⚘

-This is a selection of books I've appreciated over the past few years.
-Please submit your recommendations below.
+This is a selection of books I've enjoyed over the past few years.
+I've been trying to read more fiction (sci-fi especially).
+Please share your recommendations below!

 2026